Treatment for agoraphobia and panic disorder should happen in steps.

-If self-help techniques and lifestyle changes don't work, try a guided self-help programme.
+If self-help techniques and lifestyle changes do not work, try a guided self-help programme.

 This involves working through self-help manuals.
-The manuals have information and practical advice about how to cope.
+The manuals have information and practical advice on how to cope.

 Guided self-help for agoraphobia is based on CBT.
 This aims to change unhelpful and unrealistic patterns of thinking.

 CBT also uses a type of therapy called exposure therapy.
 This involves being gradually exposed to the object or situation you fear.
-Then you use relaxation techniques and breathing exercises to help reduce your anxiety.
+You then use relaxation techniques and breathing exercises to help reduce your anxiety.

 Most self-help programmes consist of a series of goals to work towards over the course of 5 to 6 weeks.
 Some programmes are offered online by the HSE.